cg505/ManageUs/README.md

 Brief Description: People in a household are able to leaves notes for each other, collaborate on a grocery list, assign chores, create polls and more.

 ### Features Include:
-- Collaborated Grocery List
+- Collaborated Grocery Grocery
-- Chores List
+- Chores Grocery
 - Timed Sticky Notes
-- Rules List
+- Rules Grocery
 - Polls

 ### Pages: